google/ga4-gtm-migration/README.md

-## GA4 GTM Migration
+## GA4 GTM Migration Tool

 This is not an officially supported Google product.

-This repository contains a script that can be used in combination with a Google Spreadsheet to migrate Universal Analytics (UA) tags in a Google Tag Manager (GTM) container.
-This does not modify any existing tags, triggers, or variables in the given GTM container.
-The migration process does not enable editing or the creation of triggers or variables and  only creates tags based on what already exists in the workspace.
+This repository contains a script that can be used in combination with a Google Spreadsheet to migrate Universal Analytics tags to Google Analytics 4 tags in the same Google Tag Manager container.
+This does not modify any existing tags, triggers, or variables in the given Tag Manager container.
+The migration process does not enable editing or the creation of triggers or variables and only creates tags based on what already exists in a given workspace.

-## How to Setup the Script
+## How to set up the script

 Follow these steps to properly install the script:

-1. Join [this group](https://groups.google.com/g/ga4-gtm-migration-users) to gain access to the spreadsheet
+1. Join [this group](https://groups.google.com/g/ga4-gtm-migration-users) to gain access to the spreadsheet.
-2. Create a copy of [this spreadsheet](https://docs.google.com/spreadsheets/d/1wpmw7kkHpHzPIDC-mJS3BkSqGqf46W7E5UYpYTFilEc/edit?resourcekey=0-iEpABBGIT6mtfbUtfcsktA#gid=712345901)
+2. Create a copy of [this spreadsheet](https://docs.google.com/spreadsheets/d/1wpmw7kkHpHzPIDC-mJS3BkSqGqf46W7E5UYpYTFilEc/edit?resourcekey=0-iEpABBGIT6mtfbUtfcsktA#gid=712345901).
-3. Click on GA4 GTM Migration > Authorize Permissions
+3. Click **GA4 GTM Migration > Authorize Permissions**.
-4. Accept the permissions request in the pop-up
+4. Accept the permissions request in the pop-up.

-The spreadsheet should now be ready to migrate UA tags to GA4.
+The spreadsheet is now ready to migrate Universal Analytics tags to Google Analytics 4.

-## Migrate Pageview Tags
+## Migrate pageview tags

-GA4 GTM Migration enables users to migrate UA pageview and event tags to GA4 in GTM.
-Users can migrate UA pageview tags to either config or “page\_view” event tag types depending on user input.
-This script makes the following assumption regarding pageviews:
+GA4 GTM Migration enables you to migrate Universal Analytics pageview and event tags to Google Analytics 4 in Tag Manager.
+You can migrate Universal Analytics pageview tags to either config or page\_view event tag types depending on user input.
+Steps should be followed in sequencing order.

-*   An analytics settings variable exists in the GTM workspace
+*   This script assumes that a [Google Analytics Settings Variable](https://support.google.com/tagmanager/answer/9207621) exists in the GTM workspace, and that this variable is used to configure your Universal Analytics tags.

-By following these steps, a user can translate pageview tags into either config or event tags:
+By following these steps, you can translate pageview tags into either config or event tags:

-1. Paste the GTM workspace URL into the GTM URL sheet
+1. Paste the Tag Manager workspace URL into the **GTM URL** field
-2. Click on GA4 GTM Migration > Pageview Migration > List UA Settings Variable
+2. Click **GTM Migration > Pageview Migration > List UA Settings Variables**.
     *   This will list every settings variable that exists in the workspace.
-The user will then need to select which variable to migrate and enter the measurement ID to be used when the GA4 config tag is created.
+You then need to select which variable to migrate and enter the measurement ID to be used when the GA4 Config tag is created
+    *   Make sure to add the GA4 measurement ID and tick the box before proceeding further.
-3. Click on GA4 GTM Migration > Pageview Migration > List UA Pageview Tags
+3. Click **GTM Migration > Pageview Migration > List UA Pageview Tags**.
-    *   This will list all UA pageview tags in the GTM workspace.
-The user will need to determine which tags should be migrated and if a given tag should be migrated as a config or event tag.
-The user can change the tag names, but the tag IDs should not be edited.
+    *   This will list the Universal Analytics pageview tags in the Tag Manager workspace that are associated with the settings variable selected in the previous step.
+You’ll need to determine which tags should be migrated and if a given tag should be migrated as a config or event tag.
+You can change the tag names, but the tag IDs should not be edited
-4. Click on GA4 GTM Migration > Pageview Migration > List UA Fields
+4. Click **GTM Migration > Pageview Migration > List UA Fields**.
-    *   This will list all of the “Fields to Set” settings for all Analytics settings variables and UA pageview tags in the GTM Workspace.
-The user will need to determine if a given field will be migrated to a config tag, the field name, and the field value.
-The GA4 field name and value columns are used in the new GA4 tags during the migration process.
+    *   This will list all of the “Fields to Set” settings for the Universal Analytics pageview tags in the Tag Manager workspace that are being migrated.
+You will need to determine if a given field should be migrated to a config tag, the field name, and the field value.
+The Google Analytics 4 field to set name and value columns are used in the new Google Analytics 4 tags during the migration process.
-5. Click on GA4 GTM Migration > Pageview Migration > List Custom Definitions
+5. Click **GTM Migration > Pageview Migration > List Custom Definitions**.
-    *   This will list all of the custom definitions for all Analytics settings variables and UA pageview tags in the GTM workspace.
-The user will need to determine if a given definition will be migrated to the config tag, all event tags, or a corresponding event tag (e.g. a parameter for UA tag 42 will be migrated only to its corresponding GA4 pageview event tag).
-If a parameter is set for a config tag, it will be set under the “Fields to Set” settings of the GA4 tag.
+    *   This will list all of the custom definitions for the pageview tags in the Tag Manager workspace that are being migrated.
+You’ll need to determine if a given definition should be migrated to the config tag, all event tags, or a corresponding event tag in Google Analytics 4 as a “user\_property” or “parameter”.
+    *   If a parameter is set for a config tag, it will be set under the “Fields to Set” settings of the Google Analytics 4 tag.
-6. Click on GA4 GTM Migration > Pageview Migration > Migrate Config Tag or Migrate Event Tags to migrate pageview tags.
-New GA4 tags will be created in the GTM workspace.
+6. Click on **GTM Migration > Pageview Migration > Migrate Config Tag** or **Migrate Event Tags** to migrate pageview tags.
+New GA4 tags will be created in the Tag Manager workspace automatically.

 Migration of pageview tags is complete.
-These tags will use the same triggers and retain many of the same advanced settings as the original UA tags.
-Changes can be published via the GTM UI.
+These tags will use the same triggers and retain many of the same advanced settings, such as tag sequencing, as the original Universal Analytics tags.
+Changes can be published via the Tag Manager user interface.

 ## Migrate Event Tags

-GA4 GTM Migration enables users to migrate UA pageview and event tags to GA4 in GTM.
+GA4 GTM Migration enables you to migrate Universal Analytics pageview and event tags to Google Analytics 4 in a given Tag Manager container.
 This script makes the following assumption regarding pageviews:

-*   UA event tags exist in the selected GTM workspace
+*   Universal Analytics event tags exist in the selected Tag Manager workspace
-*   At least one GA4 config tag already exists in the selected GTM workspace
+*   At least one Google Analytics 4 config tag already exists in the selected Tag Manager workspace

-By following these steps, a user can translate pageview tags into either config or event tags:
+By following these steps, you can translate pageview tags into either config or event tags:

-1. Paste the GTM workspace URL into the GTM URL sheet
+1. Paste the Tag Manager workspace URL into the **GTM URL** field.
-2. Click on GA4 GTM Migration > Event Migration > List UA Events
+2. Click **GA4 GTM Migration > Event Migration > List UA Settings Variables.**
+    *   This will list every settings variable that exists in the workspace.
+You then need to select which variable to use for the migration.
+3. Click **GA4 GTM Migration > Event Migration > List UA Events**.
-    *   This will list every UA event tag and GA4 config tag that exists in the GTM workspace.
-The user will then need to select which tag to migrate and select the config tag to be used when the GA4 event tag is created.
+    *   This will list all Universal Analytics event tags that use the settings variable selected in the previous step.
+This will also list every GA4 config tag that exists in the Tag Manager workspace.
+You will then need to select which tag to migrate and select the GA4 Config tag to be used when the GA4 Event tag is created.
+4. Click **GA4 GTM Migration > Event Migration > List UA Event Data**
+    *   This will list all of the event category, action, and label values associated with the Universal Analytics events selected in the previous step.
+You’ll need to determine if a given category, action, or label should be migrated to all event tags or a corresponding event tag as a “user\_property” or “parameter”.
-3. Click on GA4 GTM Migration > Event Migration > List Custom Definitions
+5. Click **GA4 GTM Migration > Event Migration > List Custom Definitions**.
-    *   This will list all of the custom definitions for all UA event tags in the GTM workspace.
-The user will need to determine if a given definition will be migrated to the config tag, all event tags, or a corresponding event tag (e.g. a parameter for UA tag 10 will be migrated only to its corresponding GA4 event tag).
+    *   This will list all of the custom definitions for the Universal Analytics event tags in the Tag Manager workspace that are being migrated.
+You'll need to determine if a given definition should be migrated to all event tags or a corresponding event tag as a “user\_property” or “parameter”.
-4. Click on GA4 GTM Migration > Event Migration > Migrate Event Tags to migrate the selected UA event tags to GA4.
-New GA4 tags will be created in the GTM workspace.
+6. Click **GA4 GTM Migration > Event Migration > Migrate Event Tags** to migrate the selected Universal Analytics event tags to Google Analytics 4.
+New Google Analytics 4 tags will be created in the Tag Manager workspace.

-Migration of event tags is complete.
-These tags will use the same triggers and retain many of the same advanced settings as the original UA tags.
-Changes can be published via the GTM UI.
+Migration of event tags is complete and changes can be published via the Tag Manager user interface.
+These tags will use the same triggers and retain many of the same advanced settings, such as tag sequencing, as the original Universal Analytics tags.

 ## Logging Changes

 Any change is recorded under the “Changelog” sheet.
 This will list links to the tags that have been created as well as the time created and name of the creator.

+## FAQ

+**Q**: Why does Field to Set appear as ‘Invalid:Input must fall into the specified range’?

+**A**: It means that there is currently no equivalent field to set within Google Analytics 4.
+You can add any Field to Set value that you want, but arbitrary values are not supported.

+**Q**: What happens if my Universal Analytics and Google Analytics 4 tags have the same names?

+**A**: Multiple tags cannot have the same name in Tag Manager.
+If the tool detects that a Google Analytics 4 tag has the same name as an existing tag in the Tag Manager workspace, then the tool will automatically append “ - GA4” to the end of the Google Analytics 4 tag name.